nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 ## two sum (non sorted) return indices

 - here extra space is needed to keep track of indices and return that's why hashmap or 2d array is needed
+- sliding window will not work here

+- sliding window can't work on unsorted array for example consider the case [3,2,3] target is 6 now sliding window size is 2, now sliding window will fail here reasons are given below sliding window works on the problem where consecutive elements are concerned, since array is unsorted, we are not sure if consecutive elements will always sum up to target it might happen that non consecutive elements i.e elements not part of window sum up to target and that is what happens with [3,2,3] now if the array is sorted then array will be [2,3,3] now as you can see sum of consecutive elements will be moving in upwards direction always as we move the window hence we can continue moving the window till the sum is less than target and we know for sure that consecutive elements will sum up to target else target does not exist.

 ### using extra space hashmap TC O(n) SC O(n)